EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ## Exercise: What scope for HPC emissions?

 Throughout this lesson we have spoken about emissions from two different sources associated with our use of HPC: emissions from the electricity used to run our models/simulations on HPC systems and embodied emissions from the HPC system hardware.
-Given the definitions of scope 1-3 emissions given above, what scope do you think these two different sources of HPC system use emissions fall into?
+Given the definitions of scope 1-3 emissions given above, which scopes do you think these two different sources of HPC system use emissions fall into?

 :::::::::::::::  solution

 ## Solution

-- Emissions from electricity used: these would be classified as Scope 2 emissions
+- Emissions from electricity used: these would be classified as scope 2 emissions
-- Embodied emissions from HPC system hardware: these would be classified as Upstream Scope 3 emissions
+- Embodied emissions from HPC system hardware: these would be classified as upstream scope 3 emissions

 :::::::::::::::::::::::::